 Meatballs made from fishery products have gained popularity as street food in Asia and have become a regular part of the Asian diet.
 As the demand for these meatballs continues to rise, developing novel meatball varieties has become an appealing area of research for food scientists (Ajik-Cerbas et al. 2022).
 Therefore, this study aimed to develop a novel spider conch ball and assess its sensory characteristics, storage, and market acceptability.
 The results of our study revealed that formulations C and B, with meatto-binder ratios of 70:30 and 60:40, respectively, received the highest sensory ratings from the panelists.
 Moreover, the newly developed spider conch ball (70:30 formulation) was highly favored by most consumers and demonstrated strong comparability to the commercial squid ball.
 This may be attributed to the higher concentration of spider conch meat, which imparts a unique and delicious flavor.
 Besides, fresh and dried forms of spider conch meat have received favorable acceptability ratings (Amin et al. 2020).
 These findings indicate that the newly developed spider conch ball has significant commercial potential, adding ball-shaped product varieties to the market.
 Storage testing analysis of the chosen spider conch ball formulation (C) showed that even after five weeks of storage at -20 to -25°C, the newly developed product remained highly to moderately acceptable for consumption based on sensory characteristics.
 Typically, fish balls are stored at -18°C to ensure product quality and wholesomeness, allowing them to maintain their quality for up to six months (Kok et al. 2013).
 Therefore, the fact that the newly developed spider conch ball still exhibited high acceptability scores after five weeks is a positive outcome.
-In contrast, fish balls stored in refrigerated environments (4°C) have a shorter shelf life, lasting from less than one week to two weeks (Boran and Köse 2007; Kok et al. 2013).
-Various methods have been explored to extend the shelf life of fish balls, such as using salt solutions (Noordin et al. 2014) and vacuum packaging, which has proven advantageous in prolonging shelf life (Kok
+In contrast, fish balls stored in refrigerated environments (4°C) have a shorter shelf life, lasting from less than one week to two weeks (Boran and Köse 2007; Kok et al.

 Table 2.
-Changes in the physicochemical composition and l microbial load of the polv vethylene-packed spider conch ball.
+Changes in the physicochemical composition and microbial load of the polyethylene-packed spider conch ball.

-Physicochemical composition/ microbial load Storage period (week) 0 1 2 3 4 5 рН 8.1 7.64 7.62 7.60 6.58 6.54 Moisture content (%) 63.60 59.70 61.00 61.00 64.00 63.40 Microbial load (TPC, log CFU g-1) 2.92 3.77 4.09 5.95 7.97 11.36 et al. 2013; Noordin et al. 2014).
-Radiation processing has been used to lengthen the shelf life of squid balls (Dela Rosa 2001).
-Fish balls are typically packaged in styrofoam trays, wrapped with plastic films, and distributed to supermarkets.
-Alternatively, they may be packed in bulk in polyethylene bags for distribution in open markets or restaurants (Kok et al. 2013).
+Physicochemical composition/ microbial load Storage period (week) 0 1 2 3 4 5 pH 8.1 7.64 7.62 7.60 6.58 6.54 Moisture content (%) 63.60 59.70 61.00 61.00 64.00 63.40 Microbial load (TPC, log CFU g-1) 2.92 3.77 4.09 5.95 7.97 11.36